nramenta/flow/README.md

     {{ partial }}
     ...

-The scope of variables introduced by the `set` construct is global except when used inside macros.
+The scope of variables introduced by the `set` construct is always local to its surrounding context.

 ## Blocks